Bruin-Dev/Intelygenz/docs/manual_configurations/INIT_AUTOMATION_PROJECT.md

 - In terraform we use a feature called `workspace` as a representation of the `environment`.
 - The actual environments are: `pro` and `mirror`, but could be more in the future.
 - Any change must be applied manually in all regions and pushed to the repository by the authorized operator.
-- The definition of this resources are located in a separated repository of Automation Engine one.
+- The definition of these resources are located in a separated repository of Automation Engine one.
 - A manual git repository was already created that contain the terraform definition of the CI/CD tool in the master branch.
 - This manual repository has subsequently created a job in the pipelines (automated) that performs backups together with the rest of the infrastructure.